infinum/qa-handbook/Basics/What is your job all about - TAE.md

 - Working on new and existing libraries and tooling
 - Defining new processes and improving existing processes and technologies
 - Maintaining technical aspects of the QA Handbook
-- Technical management of complex projects
+- Technical management of testing on complex projects
 - Mentoring and education